-The following software will be used in this course.
-Microsoft Office is provided for free to most students enrolled at Western, all other software listed is available for free.
-It is the student's responsibility to ensure the following software is compatible with, installed and working on their home computer.
+A current copy of Microsoft Office 365 is required for this course including Word, Excel, and Access (Windows only!!).
+Microsoft Office is provided for free to most students enrolled at Western, all other software used is available for free.
+It is the student's responsibility to ensure the software is compatible with, installed and working on their home computer.
+You must use the most up to date version of Microsoft Office 365 for your operating system (older version may not be compatible with the assignments in this course).

-Microsoft Office 365: